coderbyheart/blog/_posts/2016-10-03-agilecologne.md

 these circumstances is one option, but that does not fix the root cause of the problem: the organization itself.

-At Resourceful Humans we transform organizations into a network of entrepreneurs which is an enabler for agility, self-organisation and creates a focus on delivering customer value.
+At [Resourceful Humans][RH] we transform organizations into a network of entrepreneurs which is an enabler for agility, self-organisation and creates a focus on delivering customer value.
 These are environments in which agile teams can thrive and will be successful.

-So I set out and collected problems agile teams face in order to show, that there are indeed solutions to thes problem, but they usually are not that obvious and need to be applied at a different level in order to become effective.
+So I set out and collected problems agile teams face in order to show, that there are indeed solutions to these problem, but they usually are not that obvious and need to be applied at a different level in order to become effective.